tweinfeld/kubemote/README.md

 let remote = new Kubemote({ type: "homeDir" });
 ```

-"homeDir" configuration can contain a `context` field.
+"home_dir" configuration can contain a `context` field.
 When it's omitted, the default context will be used.

 "manual" configuration must include the fields `remote`, `host`, `port`, `certificate_authority`, `client_key`, and `client_certificate` i.e.: